Q: How much do your puppies cost? Why?

 Q: I live in an apartment/condo.
 Am I required to have a fenced yard?

 A: No!
 We recognize that while a fenced yard is ideal, many dogs that live in apartments get more focused attention and exercise than dogs who have yards.
-However, you must provide a plan for how you intend to safely exercise you new dog, and provide the name of the complex.
+However, you must provide a plan for how you intend to safely exercise you new dog, and provide the name of the complex where you live.
 Silkens are not on aggressive breed lists and typically stay under most apartment weight restrictions of 50lbs, making them suitable for living somewhere that has size or breed restrictions.

 Q: Can Silkens live with cats and other small animals?